KnisterPeter/Smaller/README.md

 -------
 Smaller is a small webservice for minification and transcoding sources.
-It currently supports coffeescript, closure, uglifyjs, lessjs, typescript, jshint, browserify, sweetjs, yuicompressor, ycssmin, csso, embeddcss and svgo.
+It currently supports coffeescript, closure, uglifyjs, lessjs, typescript, jshint, eslint, browserify, sweetjs, yuicompressor, ycssmin, csso, embeddcss and svgo.

 Starting as server-side only application for build preprocessing Smaller is